marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

        application may need to request user intervention, or it may be able to recover on its own.
    - [Modern C++ Best Practices for Exceptions and Error Handling](https://learn.microsoft.com/en-us/cpp/cpp/errors-and-exception-handling-modern-cpp?view=msvc-170)
-     - Note:  I do not plan to re-architect a Win32 program to use exceptions.
+     - I do not plan to re-architect a Win32 program to use exceptions.
-   - Work threads can't display `MessageBox`es, so we need to save the error, shutdown the app and then print a `MessageBox` in the main application thread during shutdown.
+   - Work threads shouldn't display `MessageBox`es, so we need to save the error, initiate a shutdown and then print a `MessageBox` as it's winding down.
    - [The WM_QUIT_Message](https://devblogs.microsoft.com/oldnewthing/20050222-00/?p=36393)
    - [The difference between WM_QUIT, WM_CLOSE, and WM_DESTROY](https://stackoverflow.com/questions/3155782/what-is-the-difference-between-wm-quit-wm-close-and-wm-destroy-in-a-windows-pr)
    - [Terminating a Process](https://learn.microsoft.com/en-us/windows/win32/procthread/terminating-a-process)